-Ultrasound is used to create images of soft tissue structures such as
+Ultrasound is used to obtain images of soft tissue structures, such as soft tissues.

 - Female reproductive organs and

-Ultrasound can not be used for bone imaging because they are too tight for entry.
-In addition, the intestinal tract and normal lung tissue are not easily identified by ultrasound because air or gases interfere with the generation of ultrasound images.
+Ultrasound cannot be used to obtain bone images because they are too narrow for entry.
+In addition, the intestinal tract and normal lung tissue are not easily identifiable by ultrasound since air or gases interfere with the production of ultrasound images.

-- Ultrasound is painless, relatively inexpensive and is also considered very safe during pregnancy.
+- Ultrasound is painless, relatively inexpensive and is considered very safe during pregnancy.

-- Ultrasound acquires images of soft tissues that are not clearly visible on X-rays.
+- Ultrasound captures images of soft tissues that are not clearly visible on radiographs.

-- In fact, no harmful effects are known if used by the doctor.
+- In fact, there are no known harmful effects if used by the doctor.

 - Ultrasound is more common and less expensive than other methods.